UW-PHARM/bitstream-hackathon/README.md

 2. Adding a markdown page for the tutorial under `tutorial`
 3. Adding the page to the sidebar under `_layout/pgwrap.html`

 You can see the other tutorials in these locations for an example how-to.
+Make sure you prepend your paths with `_tutorials` as the website builder will run the code from the repo root directory.
+When the tutorials are packaged for the participants, `_tutorials` is replaced by `.`.